Nash out as Nets coach after poor start, more controversy

 “We both felt this was time,” general manager Sean Marks said.

-So the Nets parted ways with the Hall of Fame point guard Tuesday, a day after they beat Indiana to improve to 2-5.
+So the Nets parted ways with the Hall of Fame point guard Tuesday, hours before losing to Chicago to drop to 2-6.

 Nash made it to this season after Durant said he wanted him out this summer, but not much longer.
 The Nets have been another mess, with bad play on the court and bad headlines off it.